 Aside from being slightly embarrassing as a dog owner, pulling while wearing a flat collar can be dangerous for your pet – especially if he is a small breed.
 This is true even with padded collars.

-For this reason, a small dog harness could be an essential purchase if your dog is a puller.
-Not all harnesses are suitable for small breeds though, so it's important to get the right one.
+For this reason, a small dog harness is recommended when walking most dogs.
+Not all harnesses are suitable for small breeds such as the Chihuahua or Jack Russell though, so it’s important to get the right one for your pooch.

-In this article, I've listed five of the best dog harnesses for small dogs.
-Each provides excellent comfort and durability, while being suitable for small breeds.
-Before I get to the recommendations though, let's talk a bit about why a harness could be such an important purchase.
+In this article, I’ve listed six of the best dog harnesses for small dogs.
+Each provides excellent comfort and durability, while being suitable for smaller breeds.
+I’ve also written a guide to choosing a pet harness for small breeds, which you can find below my top picks.

-Let's start with one of the best features of the Ruffwear - the dual leash attachment points.
+Let’s start with one of the best features of the Ruffwear – the dual leash attachment points.
 Unlike many harnesses, which have an attachment on either the front or back, the Ruffwear has both.
-This means you can use the front-clip when you need more control and the back for leisurely walks.
+The front clip is great for pullers, as the dog finds it harder to maintain forward traction without being spun around.

 The only downside is that the front clip is made from reinforced fabric rather than metal, so it’s not as durable (this is less of an issue for small dog breeds though).

-The Ruffwear is a fantastic harness - but it's also expensive.
-If you want a cheaper option that has similar features, the Kurgo Tru-Fit is a great choice.
-Like the Ruffwear, the Kurgo has both a front and back-clip, along with chest padding and an easy-to-adjust design.
-It's also suitable for dogs with a chest girth down to 12".
+The Ruffwear is a fantastic harness – but it’s also expensive.
+If you want a cheaper option with similar features, the Chai’s Choice 3M Reflective is a great choice.
+Like the Ruffwear, the Chai’s Choice has both a front and back-clip, along with chest padding and an easy-to-adjust design.
+It’s also suitable for dogs with a chest girth down to 13″.

-Like all the best dog harnesses for small dogs, the Kurgo has padding on the chest and belly.
+Like all the best dog harnesses for small dogs, the Chai’s Choice has padding on the chest and belly.
 This dissipates force when your dog pulls, which helps to prevent injury.
-Unlike the Ruffwear, however, the Kurgo doesn't have padding on the neck straps or back.
+It’s also made with 3M reflective material, so your dog is more visible in low light conditions, and has a built-in handle.

-There are five points of adjustment on the Kurgo, so it's possible to get a snug fit on most dogs.
-You might need to spend some time fiddling with the straps initially though, as it can take time to get the right fit.
+There are multiple points of adjustment on the Chai’s Choice, so it’s possible to get a snug fit on most dogs.
+You might need to spend time fiddling with the straps initially though, as it can take time to get the right fit.

 Other features include a reflective edge, which is great for walking in low-light conditions, and a heavy-duty buckle.
 The IDC Powerharness also has both adjustable belly and front straps to get a comfortable fit on your pet.